 This article introduces how to merge partitions in Windows Server 2012 R2.
 3 ways to combine partition C, D, E with Disk Management and partition editor.

-Merge partitions in Server 2012 Disk Management
+1. Merge partitions in Server 2012 Disk Management

 - Press Windows and X on keyboard and click Disk Management from the list.

-- Right click drive D: and select Extend Volume.
+- Right click C: drive and select Extend Volume.

 - Simply click Next till Finish in the pop-up Extend Volume Wizard window.

-Combine drive D with C or E (contiguous)
+2. How to combine drive D with C or E (contiguous)

 After partition merging complete, open drive D: in File Explorer and you'll see a folder named as E to D (date and time), all files in drive E are moved to this folder automatically.

-Step 2: Drag middle position towards right in the pop-up window to exchange the position of D and Unallocated space.
+③ Drag middle position towards right in the pop-up window to exchange the position of D and Unallocated space.

 Then Unallocated space is moved to the left side.

-Resize partition instead of merging
+4. Resize Server 2012 partitions instead of merging

-In this case, you'd better resize partition instead of merging.
-Shrink a partition to release part of unused space, and then transfer to the partition that you want to expand.
+It is easy to combine partitions in Windows Server 2012, however, there is a disadvantage that one partition will be removed.
+If you want to extend a volume, it is not suggested to achieve by merging partitions.
+Instead, you'd better resize partition.
+That means, shrink a partition to release part of free space, and then move to the partition that you want to expand.
 In this way, Operating System, program and associated settings, as well as anything else keep the same with before.